 One year, just before Christmas, a very large turkey was placed, as usual, on one of the stone shelves in the vicarage pantry.
 By the way, the stone, as we used to call it, had the almost miraculous property of cooling anything down that was placed upon it to very nearly 0°C, no matter what the weather was like.

 There was a problem with the pantry door: it would rub against the floor tiles at several points in its arc of movement and fairly robust force was needed to open and close it.
 On this occasion, somebody failed to close it completely and it was left stuck ajar, only by a couple of inches, but that was enough for a determined cat burglar to squeeze through and then help himself to a tasty bit of Christmas fare, much to my mother's fury.

 Micky on vacation

 For all his misdeeds, Micky was a lovable rogue.
 Care was taken when the family went away on holiday, sometimes for two weeks at a time and local girls were employed to make sure that food was put out for him every day.
 On returning home, it was only necessary to shout out his name a few times in the garden for him to emerge from the bushes, tail up and obviously very pleased to see us.

 It was probably these experiences that enabled Micky to acquire the taste for independent life.
-Sometimes we would not see him for two or three days and eventually these absences became more prolonged and frequent and extended to as much as two weeks at a time.
+Sometimes we would not see him for two or three days and eventually these absences became more prolonged and frequent and extended to as long as two weeks in duration.